How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 16, 2018

-Welcome to Two Robots If you're coming from the front page, this is what artificial intelligence told us people would want: 🧤 "Really Sweet Gloves" 👽 "Players Being Abducted" ❄️ "Stuff Getting Frozen" 🚀 "Cool Freaking Gunships" So we just went…
+If you're coming from the front page, this is what artificial intelligence told us people would want: 🧤 "Really Sweet Gloves" 👽 "Players Being Abducted" ❄️ "Stuff Getting Frozen" 🚀 "Cool Freaking Gunships" So we just went with that and BOOM, Tw…

 peacemaker hero